quicwg/base-drafts/draft-ietf-quic-recovery.md

 until an acknowledgement is received that establishes loss or delivery of packets.

-A PTO expiration is classified as spurious or valid when an ACK frame is received that newly acknowledges packets in flight, see {{pto-loss}}.
-On a valid PTO, the congestion window MUST be reduced to the minimum congestion window and slow start is re-entered.
+If two consecutive PTOs have occurred (pto_count is at least 2), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window.

 ## Pacing